Patrick-FL/MS-Office-File-Analyzer/README.md

 The application holds no warranty that a scanned file is secure to open and without any security flaw.

 ## Copyright
-The MS Office File Analyzer is published as open source.
+The MS Office File Analyzer is published under GNU GPLv3.

 Microsoft was not involved in the research or has any stakes in the here published application.
 I even don't know if they like it.